-The Rochester Joint Schools Construction Board (RJSCB) conducted a nation wide Request for Proposal process to select the services of Savin Engineers to be the prime Program Managers for Phase II.
-The shared objective was to exceed the RJSCB goals and expectations which with all of the Phase II Projects either completed or in construction, has been achieved in terms of time, budget, quality and overall diversity...
-Not only is Savin an MBE, Savin's selection also assured there would be no 'gap' between the Phases I and II.
+The Rochester Joint Schools Construction Board (RJSCB) conducted a nationwide search for selecting the Phase II Independent Program Manager in accordance with the enabling legislation.
+Savin Engineers, P.C. was selected for this critical role.
+The shared objective during the selection process was to exceed the RJSCB goals and expectations for the successful completion of all projects in terms of time, budget, quality and overall diversity.
+Savin's selection (a New York State Certified Minority-Owned Firm) also assured there would be minimal to no 'gap' between Phases I and II of the Modernization Program.
+Among others, the RSMP Phase II 'student-based' program initiatives include: